 However, the error present in any individual temperature measurement is dependent on the accuracy of the data recorder and the calibration standard.
-Therefore, the error introduced by temperature uncertainty into the computation of the contact surface temperatures and interface temperature drop is one of the reasons of the deviation of the extrapolation method result from the result obtained with CGM.
+Therefore, the error introduced by temperature uncertainty into the computation of the temperatures contact surface and interface temperature drop is one of the reasons of the deviation of the extrapolation method result from the result obtained with CGM.